Variance-Gated Ensembles: An Epistemic-Aware Framework for Uncertainty Estimation: Experiments

-A key advantage of the VGE framework is computational efficiency.
-Divergence measures scale as $O(M^2C)$, whereas our epistemic-aware VGE's uncertainty decomposition is $O(MC)$ and $O(C)$ for VGMU evaluations once moments are computed.
+A key advantage of the VGE framework is computational efficiency. \autoref{tab:complexity} summarizes the asymptotic complexity of each uncertainty measure.
+VGMU requires only $O(C)$ operations after ensemble moments have been computed, compared to $O(M^2C)$ for pairwise divergence measures such as EPKL and EPJS.
+The VGN uncertainty decomposition (TU, AU, EU) operates at $O(MC)$, matching the cost of standard entropy-based decompositions.
 The quadratic scaling of pairwise methods becomes prohibitive for large ensembles.
-With $M = 100$ members and $C = 100$ classes, pairwise measures requires 10$^6$ operations per sample compared to $10^4$ for VGN decomposition and $10^2$ for VGMU.
-On CIFAR-100, wall-clock per-sample inference evaluation on a MacBook Pro (Apple M3 Pro; 36 GB) with LLE-VGN ($M=10$) completes in $0.1~\mu\text{s}$, compared to $36.5~\mu\text{s}$ for EPKL.
-This corresponds to a $365\times$ speedup, offering real-time uncertainty estimation in deployment.
+For example, with $M = 100$ members and $C = 100$ classes, pairwise measures require $10^6$ operations per sample, compared to $10^4$ for VGN decomposition and $10^2$ for VGMU.